 Why actress and family died on trip home

-A long-time drug addict had a cocktail of substances in his system that could have killed someone when he caused the crash that killed former Home And Away star Jessica Falkholt and her family, an inquest has heard.
+A drug user had potentially fatal levels of prescription drugs in his system when he caused the horrific crash that killed Home and Away actor Jessica Falkholt and her family, an inquest has heard.

 Ms Falkholt, her sister Annabelle and parents Lars and Vivian died following a brutal collision as they left a family Christmas lunch at Ulladulla on December 26, 2017.

-Craig Whitall was driving home from hospital when he veered onto the wrong side of the Princes Highway and slammed headfirst into the vehicle carrying the Falkholts.
+Long-time drug addict Craig Whitall, who also had ice in his system, was driving home from hospital when he veered onto the wrong side of the Princes Highway and slammed headfirst into the vehicle carrying the Falkholts.
 He also died at the scene.

 On Tuesday an inquest into the deaths of the Falkholts and Mr Whitall heard he was “unravelling” in the weeks before he failed to negotiate a bend on the clear, dry highway and caused the fatal crash.